 Why Feeling Sad is Important

 I don’t like feeling sad, angry, resentful, and frustrated.
-I don’t think anyone really does, but those uncomfortable emotions point out that something is wrong.
+I don’t think anyone does, but those uncomfortable emotions point out that something is wrong.

 Photo Courtesy: Bagogames via Flickr.